34South/linkr/README.md

 ...which is handy for finding broken links.

-It also checks that the target URl is functional before redirecting.
+It also checks that the target URL is functional before redirecting.
 This way you can opt to show your own error pages.

 Speaking of which, there are 2: